edenbdv/os2/README.md

 ## Instructions
 The program forks two child processes and the parent process, each writing specified messages to a file (`output.txt`) a specified number of times.
 Naive synchronization ensures that writes do not overlap using simple timing mechanisms.

-## Requirements
-- Create `output.txt`.
-- Ensure processes write their respective messages sequentially using naive synchronization (e.g., sleep).
-- Use command-line arguments to specify messages and the count of writes.

 ## Example Usage
 ```bash
 ./part1 "Parent message\n" "Child1 message\n" "Child2 message\n" 3